Time Glasses: Symmetry Broken Chaotic Phase with a Finite Gap: Introduction

 In this work, we investigate a dynamical phase in driven dissipative systems, termed the \emph{time glass}, which serves as a minimal model for macroscopic chaos.
 Figure \ref{fig_time_glass} illustrates four possible phases of a spin system: (a) disordered, (b) static ordered, (c) time crystal, and (d) time glass.
 Here, $M$ represents the order parameter of the system.
 In the disordered phase, spins point in random directions, which makes the order parameter vanish [see Fig.~\ref{fig_time_glass}(a)].
 In the static ordered phase, spins align uniformly in a specific direction, which results in a nonzero but time-independent order parameter [see Fig.~\ref{fig_time_glass}(b)].
 Both of these phases are typically encountered in thermal equilibrium.
 By contrast, a time crystal exhibits spatial long-range order, and its order parameter undergoes periodic oscillations [see Fig.~\ref{fig_time_glass}(c)].
 The lifetime of these oscillations grows with system size, eventually persisting indefinitely in the thermodynamic limit.
 In the proposed time glass phase, the system likewise exhibits spatial long-range order, but the order parameter shows chaotic oscillations [see Fig.~\ref{fig_time_glass}(d)].
 Remarkably, the timescale of these chaotic oscillations also diverges as the system size increases, which leads to an indefinitely sustained chaotic dynamics in the thermodynamic limit.
+The time glass encapsulates the key ingredients required for macroscopic chaos: (i) synchronization among the microscopic degrees of freedom and (ii) chaotic temporal dynamics of the synchronized collective motion.
+Thus, this phase provides a concrete realization of macroscopic chaos within a driven dissipative many-body system.